Back spasm treatment options

 - Muscle relaxants

-- Elevation of legs to take the stress off of your back
+- Elevating your legs to take stress off your back

-In most cases, back spasms are a temporary frustration that can be overcome with conservative treatment.
-However, if you suffer from recurring back spasms, an underlying spine issue may be at fault.
-Herniated intervertebral discs, for example, can also regularly lead to back spasms.
-To learn more about all of your back muscle treatment options, contact Laser Spine Institute (LSI).
-We can provide you with a free review of your MRI or CT scan and help you decide if one of our minimally invasive, outpatient spine procedures can help overcome your painful back spasms.
+In many situations, back spasms are a temporary frustration that can be overcome with conservative treatment.
+However, if you experience recurring back spasms, an underlying spine issue may be the cause.
+Bulging or herniated discs, for example, can regularly lead to back spasms.
+To learn more about all of your back spasm treatment options, contact Laser Spine Institute.
+We can provide you with a review of your MRI report or CT scan to determine if our minimally invasive spine surgery can help you find relief from back spasm pain.